interior of colosseum in Rome

 We finally reach the front of the Skip-the-Line group tour line and enter the outer perimeter of the Colosseum.

 It’s big.
 Really big—much bigger than it looks from the road with massive columns that soar way up into the blue Roman sky.
+Inside, the arches are truly impressive.
+Roman engineering is a marvel.

-I am offended on behalf of both myself (I adore Rome!) and the guide who smiles gamely but I can see is a trifle nonplussed.
+The guide takes a break from her history lesson and cheerfully asks two people in the group where they are from.
+They reply that they are from Austria and that never again will they come to Rome because it is horrible and dirty.
+I am offended on behalf of both myself and the guide who smiles gamely but I can see is a trifle nonplussed.
 I mean, rude much?
-Apparently, the Austrians booked into a hotel that was less than stellar and that has colored their whole opinion of Rome.
+Apparently, the Austrians booked into a hotel that is less than stellar and that has colored their whole opinion of one of my favorite cities in the world.

-I wanted to tell the Austrians that the place we’re staying in is absolutely wonderful—clean, spacious and in an excellent location.
-Perhaps they’d decided to cheap out.
+Perhaps the Austrians decided to cheap out.
 Rome is a fabulous place to visit, but accommodations are not budget friendly.
-But then you can say that about just about every destination in Europe in 2024.
-The days of Europe on $5 a day (or even $100 a day) belong to the middle of the last century.
+But then you can say that about just about every destination in Europe in recent years.
+The days of Europe on $5 a day (or even $100 or $200 a day) belong to the middle of the last century.

 The guide decides not to ask the rest of the group about their experience.
 The mood is already a bit iffy considering we’ve all stood in lines for more than two hours for our first-into-the-Colosseum tour and haven’t actually started touring the Colosseum.
 We are in it, but only just.